BA (Hons) Professional Development in Early Years (Final Year top-up)

 - Early years practitioners who have successfully completed a foundation degree in early years and childhood studies can take this course before commencing a postgraduate degree.

 - The course has been designed around the specific demands of employers who want staff qualified in early years issues within a wider educational context.

 - Your knowledge will be stretched beyond familiar early years practice to explore education as a complex and ever-changing area of academic study.

-- A link tutor provides academic communication between The Skills Company and the University of Bolton academic school, so that the experience you receive as an Off Campus student is equivalent to an On Campus student.
+- A link tutor provides academic communication between The Growth Company and the University of Bolton academic school, so that the experience you receive as an off campus student is equivalent to an on campus student.

 - The University of Bolton has a long-standing and excellent reputation for professional development in early years and childhood studies.

 - The Growth Company is a well-established partner in Manchester, focusing on early years, initial teacher education and business courses, and this is a great opportunity for you to study alongside fellow professionals and undergraduates from a range of vocational and cultural backgrounds.

 - The course provides an opportunity for you to comment on the value of a range of educational theories, concepts and models.